Kidstoysstudio's ultimate activity book collection Download activity book

 Girls drew boys in the outdoors, as adventurers and athletes.

-Karen Wohlwend found a strong influence of Disney stories on young children.
+Karen Wohlwend found a strong influence from Disneystories on young children.

-In her research, she found that very young girls, influenced by the stories, are more likely to become "damsels in need" during fantasy play.
+In her research she discovered that very young girls, influenced by the stories, are more likely to become “damsels in distress” during pretend play.

 Storytelling